top of page

 Easily-accessible paths.
 Suitable for most skill levels.
 Corresponds approx. to the SAC T1 difficulty.

-More than 5 hours long or 700m of positive elevation gain.
-Requires hiking or alpine experience.
+An extremely challenging hike.
+Up to 8 hours long or more than 1400m of positive elevation gain.
+Requires alpine experience and absence of vertigo.
 Pathfinding might be needed.
 Corresponds approx. to SAC T4 - T6 difficulty.

 Always check the weather (including avalanche risk in winter) before any hike.
 Sometimes we'll do activities requiring additional gear (e.g snowshoeing or winter walking).
 Make sure you rent the gear before the hike starts.
 You don't want risk being late and then have to run to the rental to get the gear too.